What are they?

 The Museum cares for two large stone moai from Rapa Nui (Easter Island): Hoa Hakananai'a and Moai Hava.
 Moai are megalithic statues often placed upon ahu (ceremonial platforms).
 They are said to be the aringa ora, the living faces of the ancestors.

-Hoa Hakananai'a (meaning 'lost, hidden, or stolen friend') is one of about ten moai known to have been carved from basalt, and dates from about 1000–1200.
+Hoa Hakananai'a (meaning 'lost, hidden, or stolen friend') is carved from basalt and dates from about 1000–1200.
 The back of the statue features intricate petroglyphs associated with the tangata manu, or birdman religion.
-This moai is on permanent display in the Museum in Room 24, as part of the Living and Dying exhibition.
+This moai is on permanent display in the Museum in Room 24, as part of the Living and Dying display.

-Moai Hava (translated as 'dirty, repudiated, rejected or lost') dates to between 1100–1600 and is made of volcanic tuff, a type of stone widely used in the making of moai and mainly sourced from the quarry of Rano Raraku.
+Moai Hava (translated as 'dirty, repudiated, rejected or lost') dates to between 1100–1600 and is made of coarse basalt (possibly ma'ea pupura).
 Moai Hava has been carved to show arms, torso and head.
 At the bottom of the statue's torso are carved hands and a loin cloth (hami).
 In recent years, this moai has been lent to museums across the country for exhibitions at the World Museum Liverpool, the Manchester Museum, and most recently in 2018 at the Royal Academy of Arts in London.
-Not currently on permanent display, Moai Hava can be accessed by appointment as part of the museum's study collection.
+Not currently on permanent display, Moai Hava can be accessed by appointment as part of the Museum's study collection.

 Where are they from?